The old testament is the story of Jehovah of Armies. A God who wiped out the entire human race with the exception of 8 souls in an ark.

 6 for whom Jehovah loves he disciplines; in fact, he scourges every one whom he receives as a son (Hebrews 12).

-But is not the definition of love that the lover should do something he would prefer not to do for the sake of the one that he loves?
+For the definition of love that the lover will do something he would prefer not to do for the sake of the one that he loves?